accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 For conditions relating to resolution and frame rate, the safest way to assess this criterion is to search either the interface or the application's documentation for this information.
 It is also advisable to ask the application's publisher to provide these technical details.

 For the last condition concerning the time lag between video and audio, the test can be established by simple observation:
-1. Activate the application on two terminals.
+1. Activate the application on two devices.
-1. Establish a video call connection between the two terminals.
+1. Establish a video call connection between the two devices.
 1. Check that speech and video are synchronised (lip-sync, lip movement).
 1. If this is the case, the criterion is validated.